microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Overview

-Accumulates the components of a vector atomically (with device scope) to the corresponding elements of an array in memory.
+Accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.

 #### Arguments